dmitriypoyarkov/projects/readme.md

 # VOSTOK-4
 How to play:
- - Click on a planet to start.
+- Press Shift to accelerate, A/D - rotate
 - Camera control: "+" and "-"
 - Ship control: Accelerate: LShift
+- Destroy everyone in this star system!
- - Shoot: Space
+- Use Space to shoot.
- - Rotate: A D
 - Enable\disable orbit drawing: O
+- Switch between engines with R, T, Y.